What if you’re overweight

-Let me start with some guesses about the basics of where you are…
+Let me start with where you may be at…

 - You’re fed up with seeing others succeed when you haven’t, despite trying so many times, and you may be wondering ‘what’s wrong with me?’